juliandewit/kaggle_criteo/README.md

 Kaggle Criteo challenge 4th place solution
 =============

-Software for the kaggle criteo challenge that ended up at the 4th place.
+This is the software for the kaggle criteo challenge that ended up at the 4th place.
 The algorithm is a GPU based "deep" neural network.
 Multiple models were trained using varied types op preprocessing and network architectures.
 The models were averaged into one final model.

 ##### The software